What Are Car Accident Victims’ Rights?

 After being involved in a car accident, the first thing you should do is stop the car, as failing to do so is an offence if there has been injury or damage to property to someone other than yourself.
 Next, you should switch the car engine off and switch your hazard lights on so other drivers are aware of why you’ve stopped.

-Additionally, gathering any evidence you can from the scene of the accident can help you during your claim.
-For example, taking photographs of the damage caused by the accident.
+• Collect any other evidence from the scene.
+For example, take photographs of the damage caused by the accident.
 If you are unable to do this yourself, you could ask someone else to do so for you if there aren’t more immediate concerns.

-Another good way of proving you were not at fault for the accident is CCTV footage.
+Another good way of proving fault for the accident is CCTV footage.
 If your accident was captured by a CCTV camera, you have a right to request the footage if you appear in it.
-Written witness statements from anyone who saw the accident can also come in useful; you can collect contact details so that one can be taken at a later date.

 I Was The Victim Of An Accident – How Is Compensation Calculated?